 Nowhere.
-This is our little slice of paradise in San Sebastian, Spain, and its our flagship destination for a reason.
+This is our little slice of paradise just out of San Sebastian, Spain, and its our flagship destination for a reason.
 It's a combination of the landscape (mountains and beaches baby), the Basque culture, the food, the parties (more bars per square metre than anywhere else in the universe), the waves, the weather (hot, but not deathly so), the mother lovin' lifestyle.
 Woooh weeeeh, this is the spot.

 There is nothing for the surfer to do here except enjoy themselves.
 Your meals are prepared, your beers are purchased and kept cold, your beds are made for your arrival and your party nights pre-organised.
 Heavenly!
 And the new friends you'll find there, wonderful!
 Crew from all over the world, so many different languages and so much to learn from each other over a beer or seventeen.

 The Whole Package!

-The best way to stay at the San Sebastian Surf House.
+The best way to stay at the San Sebastian Surf Camp.
 For a mere 60€ a day you've got it all; have your cake and eat it too.
 Surf lessons, 24 hour board hire, three beefy meals a day.
 Yeah, it's pretty much the best deal in the world.

 Is the name of this place in the local language.
 Pais Vasco, Pays Basque, the Basque Country.
 The elbow of the French and Spanish Atlantic coastline is an area filled with culture and natural beauty.
 Home to Europe's oldest language, it's most sturdy people, and some of the most incredible vistas your eyes have ever had the pleasure of taking in.